andytudhope/thebluebook/source/fugue-ii/index.md

 ## Encoding time

 Two more important notes about links.
 Firstly: they can carry time.
 By adding a simple query string to the end of the URLs that compose the work, I can pass time information along with content.
 I can be conscious of the amount of attention each link I add requires from any reader.
 This goes to the heart of producing a digitally-native book.
-People’s attention spans online are probably just not long enough to go through fourteen cantos and some added blues in their browser.
+People’s attention spans online are probably just not long enough to go through fourteen cantos, some blues and four haikus in their browser.

 But, by encoding time into the information I’ve collected to [share-alike](http://www.aaronsw.com/), I can hopefully direct people [where they need to go](https://www.youtube.com/watch?v=9vz06QO3UkQ "The internet's own boy"), as and when they need to go there.
 There’s no rush - you can just keep this book in a browser window of its own and watch it grow slowly as you remember to turn back to some trace that tracked to a tale of your own, knowing it will be [timed just right](../canto-v/timing.html).